 - Do not retry

-We will not attempt to resend any cards for updates that return the call customer, call issuer, or do not retry Event Descriptions until the payment method has been manually updated by a user in the Control Panel or via the API.
+We will not attempt to resend any cards for updates that return the Call customer - account closed, Call customer for updates, Call issuer for updates, or Do not retry event descriptions until the payment method has been manually updated by a user in the Control Panel or via the API.